AlejandroParedesLT/IDS706_final_project_alejandro_alex_christian/README.md

 This project adopts an ETL process to convert csv data into a table in databricks.
 To do so we:
 1. Extract a csv file
 2. Produce a new csv where the column genre explodes into multiple rows
-3. Load that new table into Databricks, which allws our subsequent app formation steps to reference this table and recommend movies off its informaation.
+3. Load that new table into Databricks, which allows our subsequent app formation steps to reference this table and recommend movies off its data.

 # ETL Illustration